moejunkim/Audio-Fragile-Watermark/README.md

-# WERM
-# Preventing Malicious Audio Transformations via WERM-based Watermarking
+# Preventing Malicious Audio Transformations via Watermarking

 ## Overview

 This repository implements a novel audio watermarking scheme designed to protect digital audio against malicious transformations, such as deepfakes.
 Our approach embeds a secure watermark into the audio’s spectral domain using Fast Fourier Transform (FFT) techniques.
-A key innovation is the Watermark Embedding Recommendation Model (WERM), which leverages a Random Forest classifier to predict optimal watermark embedding parameters.
-This ensures that under benign conditions the watermark remains imperceptible while deliberately degrading under tampering to signal potential manipulation.

 ## Features

 - **Secure Watermark Generation:**